openssl-enc, enc - symmetric cipher routines

 Decrypt a file using a supplied password:

-Encrypt a file then base64 encode it (so it can be sent via mail for example) using AES-256 in CTR mode and PBKDF2 key derivation:
+Encrypt a file then base64 encode it (so it can be sent via mail for example) using Blowfish in CBC mode:

 The -A option when used with large files doesn't work properly.